giz-berlin/keycloak-ldap-server/README.md

 - We do not honour the size limit imposed by the client or perform any pagination.
 - We ignore the ctrl parameter.

+## Disclaimer

+This projects implements caching to vastly reduce the number of required Keycloak queries.
+For this reason, it may take a couple of seconds before changes in the Keycloak become visible through our API (how long exactly depends on how the bridge is configured).

 ## Use Cases

 Currently, this service is intended to provide the following use cases: